Len McCluskey: Personal life

 McCluskey was married to Ann for more than 20 years; the couple had a son.
 After moving to the T&GWU lead office in London, McCluskey had a child with Jennie Formby in 1991; both names are listed on the birth certificate.
 From 1994, McCluskey lived with Paula Lace (now Williams) with whom he had a daughter.
+As of 2025, he was the partner of Karie Murphy, a fellow trade unionist.

+Prior to the 2015 general election, he was a close friend and ally of Tom Watson, with whom he had briefly shared a flat in south London.
+He fell out with Watson over the latter's involvement in the 2016 challenge to Jeremy Corbyn's leadership of the Labour Party.